UthkarshMandloi/pramaan-portal/README.md

 **"While others build marketplaces, we built the AI legal brain to run them."**

-Pramaan Portal is a prototype for a next-generation, blockchain-based IP licensing platform built for the "\[Challenge Name\]" Hackathon.
+Pramaan Portal is a prototype for a next-generation, blockchain-based IP licensing platform built for the "Decentralized IP Licensing for Digital Assets" Hackathon.
 It turns every digital asset into an autonomous, self-governing entity capable of managing its own licensing through AI-assisted DAO governance.

 This project demonstrates the core concept of the "Living License," where fractional owners (DAO) can vote on new licensing deals, advised by an AI "Legal-Brain" that analyzes proposals for compliance, strategy, and risk.